Patient Relations Program

 The Patient Relations Program of the College of Physiotherapists of Ontario exists to enhance and promote the therapeutic relationship between physiotherapists/physical therapists and patients by providing education and resources to assist both groups.

 The Patient Relations Committee also ensures that resources, advice, training and supports are available to prevent the sexual abuse of patients.

-Patients benefit from understanding what happens when you are assessed and treated by a physiotherapist, what are reasonable expectations when seeing a physiotherapist and what to do if you feel you have not received the care you expected or have been sexually abused.
+Patients benefit from understanding what happens when they are assessed and treated by a physiotherapist, what are reasonable expectations when seeing a physiotherapist and what to do if they feel that they have not received the care they expected or have been sexually abused.

 What do Physiotherapists Do?

 Physiotherapists assess, treat and prevent physical problems, injuries and pain, to restore movement, function and health status.
 When you see a physiotherapist you can expect that he/she will do the following:

 - Carry out an assessment of your condition

 - Review and discuss the assessment findings with you